 Through visionary planning and hard work, the Tourism Commission Board was able to purchase land close to ramp 94 off I- 65 in order to build what is now the permanent home of the Tourism and Convention Bureau.
 The building’s grand opening was held on June 2, 1998.
-Not only does the facility welcome thousands of visitors on an annual basis, but also serves the needs of local and state-wide meeting planners with its four, various-sized meeting spaces.
+Not only does the facility welcome thousands of visitors on an annual basis, but also serves the needs of local and state-wide meeting planners.

 All Tourism Commissions formed by local ordinance in Kentucky are governed by Kentucky’s Revised Statues as to the appointments to the Commission, purpose and taxing authority.